5 Things You Are NOT…

 His background had taught him that his family was in the weakest tribe in the nation of Israel, his father’s house was the poorest family in that tribe, and he was the least significant person within his father’s house.

-3. You are not defined by your mistakes – As Jesus was facing his final hours before he was crucified in Matthew 25, he spent his last meal with his disciples.
+And because this was the identity he claimed for himself, he lived defeated until God changed his identity.
+Wherever you have come from in your life, you cannot trust who you have told yourself you are, you can only trust who God says you are. - You are not defined by your mistakes – As Jesus was facing his final hours before he was crucified in Matthew 25, he spent his last meal with his disciples.
 He tells them, “Tonight all of you will run away because of Me, for it is written: I will strike the shepherd, and the sheep of the flock will be scattered.”

 “But after I have been resurrected, I will go ahead of you to Galilee.”
 Peter responds to Jesus by saying, “Even if everyone runs away because of You, I will never run away!”
 Jesus looks at him, smiles and says “I assure you, tonight before the rooster crows, you will deny Me three times!”
 Peter says, “Even if I have to die with You, I will never deny You!”